 "I didn't realize I needed to grieve.
 Thank you, thank you, thank you from the bottom of my grieving heart."

 Imagine, A Center for Coping with Loss, is a grief support center for children, young adults and families dealing with the death or life-altering illness of a parent, sibling or child.
 We provide free peer grief support year-round for as long as is needed.
-We are currently serving over 220 children and families from over 44 New Jersey towns in our center every two weeks.
+We are currently serving over 285 participants from 55 towns in our center every two weeks.
 In addition to these services, we provide training through our education and outreach programs across the state to a variety of organizations including schools, houses of worship and corporations.
 We also provide onsite support after any trauma or loss.
 Our goal is to create communities where grief and loss are transformed into resilience, empathy and compassion; and create communities where no child grieves alone.

 Imagine is completely privately funded through the generous contributions of our donors, and our work is only made possible through their support.